hetida/hetida-designer/docs/adapter_system/virtual_structure_adapter.md

 }
 ```

+### JSON structure example

-Additionally, an example of such a JSON file is provided below, demonstrating how the Virtual Structure Adapter can be used to organize an equity portfolio for a specific client.
+An example of such a JSON file is provided below, demonstrating how the Virtual Structure Adapter can be used to organize an equity portfolio for a specific client.

 ```json